 - Single source – Tracking documents, images and everything on one workspace

-- Full PM capabilities – Manage everything like portfolios, individual work and large programs
+- Full PM capabilities – everything like portfolio management, individual work, and large programs

-- Resourcing: Assign tasks, track time and schedule work
+- Resourcing: Assign, track time and schedule activities

 - Advanced Analytics

 - Chats, emails and customer support over the phone